 WTD operations staff remain on the job 24/7 to ensure the region’s wastewater treatment service continues.
 More information on how to report a problem you believe may be related to the County’s wastewater treatment system is available here: https://www.kingcounty.gov/depts/dnrp/wtd/response.aspx

 The King County Wastewater Treatment Division remains committed to sharing information and gathering feedback from community members about its work and projects.
 WTD staff remain available to answer questions via email and phone during regular business hours.
 Project information lines remain available and are being monitored for ongoing construction projects.

-To protect public health and the environment, the King County Wastewater Treatment Division will be repairing a section of pipe at the intersection of M Street NE and 2nd Street NE in Auburn.
-This pipe, called the M Street Trunk, was built around the 1950s and a section has been corroded by the hydrogen sulfide produced from wastewater.
+To protect public health and the environment, the King County Wastewater Treatment Division has repaired a section of pipe at the intersection of M Street NE and 2nd Street NE in Auburn.
+This pipe, called the M Street Trunk, was built around the 1950s and a section that was corroded by the hydrogen sulfide produced from wastewater was repaired.